sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 ## You will learn
   - How to create a simple "Hello World" application in Python
   - How to consume an SAP BTP service from it
-  - How to run authentication and authorization checks via the XSUAA service
+  - How to run authentication and authorization checks via the Authorization and Trust Management (XSUAA) service

 ## Prerequisites
  - You have a trial or productive account for SAP Business Technology Platform (SAP BTP).
 If you don't have such yet, you can create one so you can [try out services for free] (https://developers.sap.com/tutorials/btp-free-tier-account.html).
- - You have created a subaccount and a space on Cloud Foundry Environment.
+ - You have created a subaccount and a space on the SAP BTP, Cloud Foundry environment.
  - You have created a service instance for [SAP HANA Cloud] (https://help.sap.com/docs/hana-cloud).
 To learn how to set it up, watch the following video from **03:15**  to **07:10**: [SAP HANA Cloud Trial Setup](https://www.youtube.com/watch?v=GSNQpfxPuLU).
 During the first steps, choose the `SAP HANA Database` type.
  - [Python] (https://www.python.org/downloads/) is installed locally.
 To check which Python versions are supported in the current buildpack, see: [Developing Python in the Cloud Foundry Environment](https://help.sap.com/docs/btp/sap-business-technology-platform/developing-python-in-cloud-foundry-environment#buildpack-versioning).
 In this tutorial, we use Python version **3.11.x**.
  - [cf CLI] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/4ef907afb1254e8286882a2bdef0edf4.html) is installed locally.
  - [npm] (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) is installed locally.
  - You have installed an integrated development environment, for example [Visual Studio Code] (https://code.visualstudio.com/).
  - You have installed the `virtualenv` tool.
 It creates a folder, which contains all the necessary executables to use the packages that your Python project would need.
-To install it locally, execute the following command in the Python installation path:
+To install it locally, run the following command in the Python installation path:
 &nbsp;
  `<Python_installation_path>\Python311\Scripts>pip install virtualenv`

 ## Intro
 This tutorial will guide you through creating and setting up a simple Python application by using cf CLI.
 You will start by building and deploying a web application that returns simple data – a **Hello World!** message.
-This simple app will consume an SAP BTP service, and then will be invoked through a web microservice (application router).
+This simple app will consume the SAP HANA Cloud service, and then will be invoked through a web microservice (application router).
 Finally, you will set authentication and authorization checks to properly access your web application.

 ---

 ### Log on to SAP BTP

-First, you need to connect to the SAP BTP, Cloud Foundry environment with your enterprise (productive) subaccount.
+First, you need to connect to the SAP BTP, Cloud Foundry environment with your trial or enterprise (productive) subaccount.
 Your Cloud Foundry URL depends on the region where the API endpoint belongs to.
 To find out which one is yours, see:  [Regions and API Endpoints Available for the CF Environment] (https://help.sap.com/products/BTP/65de2977205c403bbc107264b8eccf4b/f344a57233d34199b2123b9620d0bb41.html?version=Cloud)

 In this tutorial, we use `eu20.hana.ondemand.com` as an **example**.

 1. Open a command-line console.

 2. Set the Cloud Foundry API endpoint for your subaccount.
-Execute (using your actual region URL):
+Run the following command (using your actual region URL):

     ```Bash/Shell
     cf api https://api.cf.eu20.hana.ondemand.com
     ```
-3. Log in to SAP BTP, Cloud Foundry environment:
+3. Log on to the SAP BTP, Cloud Foundry environment:

     ```Bash/Shell
     cf login